By: Nathan Normoyle Vice President – National Operations Access Restoration Services Ltd

 Brian Hook Memorial Award:

-The Brian Hook Memorial Award, which honours the memory of Major Brian Hook (CD), goes to a student who has made significant contributions to the field of Emergency Management while maintaining a high level of academic excellence. ($1,500)
+The Brian Hook Memorial Award, which honours the memory of Major Brian Hook (CD), is granted to a student who has made significant contributions to the field of Emergency Management while maintaining a high level of academic excellence ($1,500).

 A Normand Academic Award: